|

 - Silence.
 Darkness.
 The stunned crowd cheers.

-The patterns are easily visible with white kitchen trash bags, although a
+The patterns are easily visible through white kitchen trash bags, although

-bag might work better.
-Argon can be had from any welders' suppply outlet,
+a clear plastic bag works slightly better.
+Argon can be had from any

-and a tankful costs about $20... but you need a constant-flow regulator.
+welders' suppply outlet, and a tankful costs about $20... but you need a

 They're Heeeeere!